David Dougal Williams

-David Dougall Williams FRSA (June 1888 – 27 September 1944) was a Cheshire-born artist and art teacher who lived and worked in Dundee.
+David Dougall Williams FRSA (June 1888 – 27 September 1944) was a British artist and art teacher.

 Early years

-David Dougall Williams was born in 1888 in Liscard, in Cheshire, the third son of four to Barbara Balmain Dougall and her husband, writer and geographer John Francon Williams.
-He was baptized on 22 July 1888 at St Mary’s Church, Liscard.
-He had one sister Margaret Mary Ann (born October 1891, Liscard), and three brothers, John B. (born 1877, Northampton), Aeneas Francon Williams (born 1886, Liscard) and George Stanley (born 1890, Liverpool).
-He grew up in an artistic and literary household: his father John Francon Williams was a writer, geographer, cartographer, and inventor.
-His brother Aeneas Francon Williams was also an artist and a writer.
+David Dougall Williams was born in 1888 in Liscard, Cheshire, the third son of four to Barbara Balmain Dougall and her husband, writer and geographer John Francon Williams.
+He was baptized on 22 July 1888 at St Mary's Church, Liscard.
+He had one sister, Margaret Mary Ann (born October 1891, Liscard), and three brothers, John B. (born 1877, Northampton), Aeneas Francon Williams (born 1886, Liscard) and George Stanley (born 1890, Liverpool).
+Williams grew up in an artistic and literary household: his father John Francon Williams was a writer, geographer, cartographer, and inventor.
+His brother Aeneas Francon Williams was also a writer and a missionary.
 By 1901, the family had moved to the South of England and was living at Queens Grove Road in the affluent area of Chingford in Essex.

 Williams trained at Edinburgh College of Art and the University of Edinburgh and Moray House Training College and was awarded a DA (Edin.).
 His first professional job was as a designer.
-At this point in his life, he was married to Minnie (née) Johnston.

-In 1916, during the World War, Williams joined the King's Own Scottish Borderers 3rd Battalion, an infantry regiment of the Scottish Division of the British Army.
+In 1916, during the First World War, Williams joined the King's Own Scottish Borderers 3rd Battalion, an infantry regiment of the Scottish Division of the British Army.
 He was stationed in Scotland.